 Not quite so high but free, the High Line park is going to be cooler than grade, but it gets pretty crowded these days.

-Take in a matineeTivoli Theatre/Public Domain The air conditioner was invented to cool factories, but one of the first public uses was in movie theaters.
+The air conditioner was invented to cool factories, but one of the first public uses was in movie theaters.
 Interestingly, they revolutionized the business; most theaters were dead in the summer.
-The first was in New York:
+The first was in New York

 In 1925, Carrier persuaded the Paramount Pictures Corporation to install his system in the Rivoli Theater - their flagship movie house under construction on Times Square in New York City.
 The system was ready for its test with an actual audience by the theater's opening on Memorial Day.
 The experiment was an outstanding success.
 People flocked to the Rivoli as many to enjoy the cool relief from the heat as to see the movie.
 Over the next five years, Carrier installed his climate control technology in 300 movie theaters across the country.
 Air conditioning transformed the summer months from a financial write-off for the movie industry to its most profitable season of the year.